 A Toolroom is the lifeline of any industry indulged in engineering and manufacturing.
 And a good Tool room Wheel is boon to that Tool Room.
 New developments and repair & maintenance of Die, Moulds, and machinery parts are the most essential part of a healthy industry.

-Grinding wheel selection chart helps in selection of grinding wheel to be used and guide the customer to select grinding wheel types and take a decision on the basis of grinding wheel grade chart
+Grinding wheel selection chart helps in the selection of grinding wheel to be used and guide the customer to select grinding wheel types and take a decision on the basis of grinding wheel grade chart

 We are manufacturing a wide variety of toolroom grinding wheels.
 These are used to give the cutting edge of tools particular shape with the desired angle.
 Operations are carried out at the periphery of